AjjayK/vaccine-slot-notifier-bot-manual-otp/README.md

  - **Slots** - To know latest vaccine slot availability status

  ### Post Script
  This is the first application I have ever created. xD.
-Help me improve coding skils
+Help me improve coding skills

  If anyone wishes to improve this bot, let us discuss.
 My discord user name *SaarapPaambu#0534*